gnikhil27/Lakshya2021AndroidWorkshop/structure.md

         -There can be multiple Broadcast reciever
     3. **Notification** - It shows our message on Notification Bar
     4. **Service**(Background) - Background programs which always runs even if an app is closed.(Independent - Requires more logic and memory)
+    5. **Intent** - Intent means intension(English), to do or start something.
+Intent in android means to call or start an activity

 ## Structure of Android Project
 1. activity_main.xml  -> UI/FrontEnd